hkaradeniz/MyHackerRank/RichieRich/README.md

 On her 7^th birthday, Sandy's uncle, Richie Rich, offered her an n-digit check which she refused because the number was not a palindrome.
-Richie then challenged Sandy to make the number palindromic by changing no more than digits.
+Richie then challenged Sandy to make the number palindromic by changing no more than k digits.
 Sandy can only change 1 digit at a time, and cannot add digits to (or remove digits from) the number.

 Given k and an n-digit number, help Sandy determine the largest possible number she can make by changing <=k digits.